 We are joining as the 14th member of a group of leading UK-based anti-trafficking organisations, including AFRUCA, Amnesty International UK, Anti-Slavery International, Ashiana Sheffield, Bawso, ECPAT UK, Focus on Labour Exploitation (FLEX), Helen Bamber Foundation, Kalayaan, Law Centre (NI), the Snowdrop Project, the TARA service, UNICEF UK..

 Read the ATMG’s most recent report here:‘Before the Harm is Done’ (September 2018).

-We have established a collaboration with our partners at the Trafficking Awareness Raising Alliance (TARA) to provide a free Legal Information and Advice Hub to female survivors of trafficking for sexual exploitation within TARA service premises.
+We have established a collaboration with our partners at the Trafficking Awareness Raising Alliance (TARA) to provide a free Legal Information and Advice Hub to women who have experienced trafficking for sexual exploitation within TARA service premises.

 JustRight@TARA provides legal information and advice in the following areas:-

 - Identification of human trafficking/National Referral Mechanism (where there is no other lawyer providing this advice)

 - Immigration advice (where there is no other lawyer providing this advice)